 Selmer was appointed director of the Strategic Performance Division in August 2012.
 He started his career with the department in 1989 as resident maintenance engineer in Atlantic.
-He was promoted to director of the Office of Maintenance Operations in 1994 focusing on pavement preservation and process improvement.
+He was promoted to director of the Maintenance Operations Bureau in 1994 focusing on pavement preservation and process improvement.
 He was appointed District 4 engineer in 2000.
-Just prior to being named director of the Strategic Performance Division, Selmer was the director of the Statewide Operations Bureau with responsibilities in construction, maintenance, materials, local systems contracts, and specifications.
+Just prior to being named director of the Strategic Performance Division, Selmer was the director of the Statewide Operations Bureau with responsibilities in construction, maintenance, materials, local systems, contracts, and specifications.

-Selmer is a 1983 graduate of the University of Nebraska-Omaha with a bachelor's degree in civil engineering.
+Selmer is a 1983 graduate of the University of Nebraska-Omaha with a bachelor's degree in Civil Engineering.